The thought of a pandemic is pretty scary. Is there anything you can do to protect yourself if a disease spreads across the world? Yes!

 Once the Pandemic Starts

-Once everything really kicks off you need to do what you can to stay healthy.
+Once everything starts, you must do what you can to stay healthy.

 - Avoid interacting with people who are sick.